Krista Frahm

 Here are your quick-start steps:

-The first step is committing to yourself – you are worth it and you can do this.
+Commit to yourself – you are worth it and you can do this.
 Repeat this out loud to yourself every day in the mirror.

 Write down a plan – Create a schedule to fit in copywriting training and work.
 Create attainable goals.
 Putting your goal on paper is powerful.

-I know you’re nervous, uncertain, skeptical, and a bit scared.
+It's normal to be nervous, uncertain, skeptical, and a bit scared.
 It’s ok – I was as well.

 You can: